champagne-randy/data-mining/modules/1_data_visualization/w1/svg_tutoirial/2_rectangle/README.md

 * The CSS fill property defines the fill color of the rectangle
 * The CSS stroke-width property defines the width of the border of the rectangle
 * The CSS stroke property defines the color of the border of the rectangle

+## Example 2: SVG Rectangle - <rect>

+Code explanation:

+* The x attribute defines the left position of the rectangle (e.g. x="50" places the rectangle 50 px from the left margin)
+* The y attribute defines the top position of the rectangle (e.g. y="20" places the rectangle 20 px from the top margin)
+* The CSS fill-opacity property defines the opacity of the fill color (legal range: 0 to 1)
+* The CSS stroke-opacity property defines the opacity of the stroke color (legal range: 0 to 1)

+## Example 3: SVG Rectangle - <rect>

+Code explanation:

+* The CSS opacity property defines the opacity value for the whole element (legal range: 0 to 1)

+## Example 4: SVG Rectangle - <rect>

+Code explanation:

+* The rx and the ry attributes rounds the corners of the rectangle